There are a lot of big holidays just around the bend.

 - Don’t spend what you don’t have.
 Needing to rely on credit card debt to finance your holidays is a bad idea.
 The best parts of the holiday don’t need to cost a lot.
 Stretching yourself to create the perfect holiday is going to put you in a tough spot when the bill comes due.
 Think before your spend.

 - Set your expectations appropriately.
 You know how these gatherings often turn out.
-Thinking it’s going to be different this year is probably a mistake.
-Believing it’s going to turn out like a Hallmark made-for-TV movie will lead to disappointment.
+Thinking it’s going to be different this year is a mistake.
+Believing it’s going to turn out like a Hallmark made-for-TV movie is a sure path to disappointment.

 - Ask for help.
 You don’t need to do it all.
 If everyone expects you to create the perfect holiday, it’s time for them to take responsibility for the experience they want to have.
 And if it seems like they don’t care enough to help, they may not care if you don’t do it either.